Just a moment...

 Provisions expressly mentioned in the judgment/order text.

-Issue (i): Whether the Tribunal's conclusion that the intermediary sales were sham and the profits belonged to the assessee is a question of law referable under section 66(1) of the Income-tax Act, 1922.
+Issue (i): Whether the Tribunal's finding that the intermediary sales were sham and that the profits were really earned by the assessee gave rise to a referable question of law under section 66(1) of the Indian Income-tax Act, 1922.

 Full Summary is available for active users!